Photo by Luke Pajak

 On the day of Jimmy’s memorial, the week after he died, the Press were there again.
 I’d planned what I was going to say about the disintegration of society etc, but instead I found myself saying “Do we need more and more legislation, or do we need to ask ourselves about the kind of society we want to live in?
 Change has to come from each of us.”

 For Margaret and myself our Faith is what has made our reaction perhaps different to what was expected.
 It is what gives us the strength to continue to speak about what happened and to try to bring something good out of something bad.
 I don’t think calling for ever tougher sentences is the answer, and the thought of capital punishment, even for the person who killed my son, fills me with horror.
-The only answer to violence in our society is a peaceful response; however there must also be a sense of justice.

 The trial of our son’s killer was a very difficult time.
 It is distressing to hear outright lies about your child; and the way a defence will attempt to paint your loved one as something they were not is painful when all you can do is just sit there and listen.
 Although we didn’t have to be in court, it was important for me to hear every detail of Jimmy’s last moments, as a way of helping to deal with my pain.
 For us more important than any sentence was for the truth to be known and believed, and we were grateful therefore that before the life sentence was passed, the Judge said that Jake had completely lost control of his anger and as a result a blameless young man was killed.
 Jake has never shown any remorse, and as our victim impact statement was read out in court he said “I don’t want to listen to this shit”.
 Also the intimidating behaviour of some of Jake’s family in court was hard for our children to bear.
 However they kept their dignity and we are proud of them for that.